dropbox/stone/README.rst

 Spec (.babel extension)
 ------------------------

-Specifications define the data types and operations available in an API.
+Specifications define the data types and routes available in an API.

 Header (.babelh extension)
 --------------------------------